-Purpose of Application (10 points)
+Purpose of the Proposal (10 points)

-This section must:
+This section must describe:

-- 1. Describe the challenge or need faced by the community and how the goal/vision for the project will meet that need. - 2.
-Describe the communities to be served, including the geographic location and the populations in the service area.
-Special consideration will be given to applicants that propose to serve each population in their geographic/service area. - 3.
-To qualify for the OVW rural priority, describe what makes the geographic service area rural (using U.S. Census or other appropriate government data) and how isolated the area is from needed services. - 4.
-Describe the current legal services to prevent or reduce domestic violence, dating violence, sexual assault, and/or stalking in the jurisdiction, and the gaps in those services in the proposed service area.
+- 1. The challenge or need faced by the community and how the goal/vision for the proposal will meet that need. - 2.
+The communities to be served, including the geographic location, the populations in the service area, and any available, relevant victimization rates. - 3.
+The current legal services available to victims of domestic violence, dating violence, sexual assault, and/or stalking in the jurisdiction, and the gaps in those services in the proposed service area.